OpenSILEX/opensilex/opensilex-doc/src/main/resources/how-to/dependency-injection.md

 A class member or a method parameter annotated with `@Contract` can be provided by the dependency injection framework instead of being instantiated by any class that depends on it.

+### `@SelfBound`

+A class annotated with `@Service` can also be annotated with `@SelfBound` to be automatically registered as both a **contract** and a **service implementation** of itself.
+This is a convenience annotation used to register services that have only one implementation more quickly.

 ## Binding

 As said above, service implementations must be **bound** to contracts in order to become injectable.
 In OpenSILEX, this logic is defined in the `registerServices` method of `RestApplication`.
 This method uses an object of type `AbstractBinder` to register the bindings.

 For modules, the registration of bindings can be done by implementing `APIExtension` and overriding the `bindServices`